material-components/material-components-web/packages/mdc-toolbar/README.md

 ## Important - Deprecation Notice

 The existing `MDCToolbar` component and styles will be removed in a future release.
-Some of its functionality will be available in the `mdc-top-app-bar` package instead.
+Some of its functionality will be available in the [MDC Top App Bar](../mdc-top-app-bar) package instead.
 Bugs and feature requests will no longer be accepted for the `mdc-toolbar` package.
 It is recommended that you migrate to the `mdc-top-app-bar` package to continue to receive new features and updates.